cs-ed/edtech-plan-Ward-Cats/README.md

 ### Situation
 Gustine is a rural, agrarian community about 29 miles west of the county seat of Merced.
 The 2010 census indicated that the City of Gustine has 5,500 residents.
 Gustine High School, opened in 1913, serves about 600 students and is the sole comprehensive high school within Gustine Unified School District.
 82.16% of the students are Hispanic, and many are the children of recent immigrants who are attending a school in the United States for the first time while learning a new language.
 18.1% of the Gustine High School students are English-language learners.

-Three years ago the school district went 1:1 with Chromebooks and Mr. Ward introduced a Computer Concepts & Applications course to provide students a greater understanding of what and how they could use their Chromebook and the Google Suite.
+Three years ago the school district went 1:1 with Chromebooks and Mr. Ward introduced a Computer Concepts & Applications / Business Applications course to provide students a greater understanding of what and how they could use their Chromebook and the Google Suite.

 With the pandemic, there were investments in infrastructure (technology upgrades for staff, purchasing more software licenses) as the district went to distance learning in March, 2019, and remained that way until January, 2020, when reopening in a hybrid format.
 The district returned to traditional instruction for the 2021-2022 school year with students on campus.

 Considerations:
 - The school bell schedule is changed frequently.
 This year we are now on a traditional schedule of 45 minute class periods and a built-in 30 minute support period.
 - The district has contracted with a third-party company to provide technical support and deal with the IT of the district.
-- Many students experience slow or limited Wi-Fi access at home; and students are more comfortable to be on their smart phone than Chromebook.
+- Many students experience slow or limited Wi-Fi access at home; and students are more comfortable on their smart phone than Chromebook.

 ## Plan